adamsilver/fdpb/09-a-file-upload-form.md

 ![Design with progress bar](.)

-The design&mdash;slightly biased toward mouse users&mdash;presents a large drop zone making it far easier to use, especially for motor-impaired users.
+The design&mdash;slightly biased toward mouse users&mdash;presents a large drop zone making it easier to use, especially for motor-impaired users.
 Inside the drop zone is some text that makes the behaviour immediately obvious.

 Below the text sits a button.
-Really, it's a label *styled* as a button using the technique I lambasted earlier.
-To reiterate, this works because the label is a proxy for the input.
-That is, clicking the label is like clicking the (hidden) file input, which spawns the dialog as normal.
+Really, it's a label *styled* as a button which is the technique I lambasted earlier (I'll explain the thinking in a moment).
+To reiterate: this works because the label is a proxy for the input.
+Clicking the label is like clicking the (hidden) file input, which spawns the dialog as normal.

-There's also no submit button because we're going to upload the files immediately as soon as they're dropped onto the drop zone.
-This is because browser's won't let script programmatically update the file input's value (`ondrop`) due to security reasons[^].
+There's also no submit button because the files are uploaded as soon as they're dropped.
+This is because browser's won't let you update the file input's value programmatically (`ondrop`) due to security reasons[^]t.
+And because of this, selecting a file (as opposed to dropping one) also uploads it immediately (`onchange`).
+This way, both interactions behave similarly and can be used interchangeably seamlessly.

-Given this constraint, if the user selects a file using the file input (instead of drag and drop), the selected files will be uploaded immediately (`onchange`).
-This makes both interactions behave similarly.
+This technical constraint has influenced the direction of the design significantly which is why it's veered away from convention by styling the label as a button and uploading the files immediately `onchange`.

 The user can keep uploading documents using both interfaces, interchangeably, should they choose.
+They can review the uploaded files, and delete ones uploaded in error if they wish.

-Once finished, clicking continue takes users to the next step, whatever that may be.
-Gmail users, for example, upload as many files as they want using a similar interface and then click send.
-It's the exact same pattern with a different veneer.
+Once finished, clicking continue takes users to the next step (whatever that is).
+Gmail users, for example, upload files using a similar interface and clicking send.
+It's the same pattern with a different veneer.

 ![Gmail compose?](.)

-### Enhanced HTML
+### Drop zone

-The Javascript-enhanced HTML is shown below.
+Here's the Javascript-enhanced mark-up:

 ```HTML
 <form action="/upload" method="post" enctype="multipart/form-data">